nicoalba/pyth-price-solana/README.md

 # QuickNode project

-This repo is for a take home assignment for QuicNode.
+This repo is for a take home assignment for QuickNode.